shanehull/shanehull.com/README.md

 [shanehull.com](https://shanehull.com)

-Shane Hull's personal website built of Hugo with a twist.
+Shane Hull's personal website built on Hugo, with a twist.

-**Features:**
+**Pages:**

 - About: A little about me
 - Books: A list of (mostly) Lindy books